 Blend elements 1+4 ›› Standard Classroom + Electronic Forms

-- Participants attend a standard workshop with major emphasis on using the processes in teams, then complete a number of job applications.
-These applications are submitted to a coach using the appropriate electronic workbook.
+- Participants attend a standard workshop with major emphasis on using the processes in teams during the workshop.

 - Both participants and coach make use of a checklist to evaluate process use.